hermeznetwork/hermez-docs/mkdocs/docs/zkEVM/overview.md

 Integrated seamlessly with the Ethereum ecosystem, Polygon Hermez is a powerful, decentralized technology that provides Layer 2 scalability solutions to blockchain users.
 With the tremendous increase in the number of transactions taking place on-chain (i.e. base layer Ethereum), the Layer 1 solution is already facing blockchain trilemma: decentralization, scalability, and security.
 It is where Polygon Hermez steps in.

-By providing zk-rollups (zero-knowledge rollups) that sit on the top of Ethereum Maninnet, the scalability and the transactions per second (TPS) can be dramatically improved.
+By providing zk-rollups (zero-knowledge rollups) that sit on the top of Ethereum Mainnet, the scalability and the transactions per second (TPS) can be dramatically improved.
 To prove that the off-chain computations are correct, Polygon Hermez employs zero-knowledge proofs that can be verified easily.
 The Layer 2 zero-knowledge proofs are based on the complex polynomial computations that help in leveraging Ethereum scaling and provide fast finality to the off-chain transactions.

 ## What is Polygon Hermez 2.0?